Patrick Forbes (minister): Life

 He was minister of Boharm from 1800 to 1816 but moved to Old Machar in Aberdeen where he remained for most of his adult life, and from 1816 he was also professor of both Humanity and Chemistry at King's College, Aberdeen, replacing Prof Ogilvie.

 In 1828 he succeeded Stevenson McGill as Moderator of the General Assembly, the highest position within the Church of Scotland.

 He died in Aberdeen on 13 October 1847 and is buried in the churchyard of St Machar's Cathedral.

 Family

 He was married twice.
-In 1800 he married Helen Copland, thought to be a cousin, she died in 1816 and in 1821 he married Mary Glennie (1800-1879).
+In 1800 he married Helen Copland, thought to be a cousin, she died in 1816 and in 1821 he married Mary Glennie (1800–1879).
 He had two children by his first marriage and a further eleven by the second.

-At least two of his sons became ministers: John Forbes (1802-1899) in Aberdeen, and James Beattie Forbes (1838-1884) minister of Leslie in Fife.
+At least two of his sons became ministers: John Forbes (1802–1899) in Aberdeen, and James Beattie Forbes (1838-1884) minister of Leslie in Fife.
 John served as Professor of Oriental Languages at Aberdeen University, wrote Predestination and Freewill, and the Westminster Confession of Faith and is buried next to his father.
+Another son, George Forbes, was Chief Cashier of the Bank of England from 1866–73.